Royal Pudding: Production

 According to the DVD commentary, series creators Matt Stone and Trey Parker found both the royal wedding and the hype surrounding it to be peculiar, stating, "Whenever we talk about something no-one cares about we make it about Canada."
 The kindergarten play rehearsals were based on the rehearsals for The Book of Mormon.
 The voices for the "native Canadians" were provided by Native Americans.

 Reception

 In its original American broadcast on May 11, 2011, "Royal Pudding" was seen by 2.435 million viewers, according to Nielsen Media Research.

-The A.V.
-Club gave the episode a C−, citing its "bric-a-brac construction", and called it "one of the strangest half-hours in the show's history".
-It was deemed "pointedly silly", "polarizing", and hence "bound to be divisive".
+Sean O'Neal, reviewing the episode for The A.V.
+Club, gave the episode a "C−", citing its "bric-a-brac construction", and calling it "one of the strangest half-hours in the show's history".
+O'Neal deemed the episode "pointedly silly", "polarizing", and "bound to be divisive".

-IGN said "It has been said that episodes without Cartman are often the worst, and that's certainly the case here," giving the episode a 5.5/10.
+IGN's Ramsay Isler gave the episode a rating of 5.5 out of 10, calling it "disappointing", and saying, "It has been said that episodes without Cartman are often the worst, and that's certainly the case here."
+Isler felt that while the Canadian traditions depicted in the beginning of the episode provided some humor, it quickly wore out, that the rest of the episode was "rather boring", and that the bit with the severed arm at the end of the episode was ridiculous without being funny.